-Too often we reduce Portuguese cuisine to a certain Bondi-based burger, though we've got to agree it’s pretty delicious.
-But throw in some potato wedges and a refreshing salad, and we think this dish might give that burger a run for its money!
+Too often we reduce Portuguese chicken to a certain Bondi-based burger, but throw in some crispy potato wedges and a refreshing salad and we think this dish might give that burger a run for its money!

 mixed salad leaves

-While the wedges are roasting, finely chop the garlic (or use a garlic press).
-In a medium bowl, combine the garlic, a generous squeeze of lemon juice (see ingredients list), the salt, smoked paprika, brown sugar, a drizzle of olive oil and a pinch of chilli flakes (if using).
+While the potato wedges are roasting, finely chop the garlic (or use a garlic press).
+Cut the lemon (see ingredients list) in half.
+In a medium bowl, combine the garlic, salt, smoked paprika, brown sugar, a generous squeeze of lemon juice, a drizzle of olive oil and a pinch of chilli flakes (if using).
 Place your hand flat on top of a chicken breast and use a sharp knife to slice through horizontally to make two thin steaks.
 Repeat with the remaining chicken, then add to the marinade and toss to coat.
 Set aside.

 While the chicken is resting, finely chop the tomato.
 Slice the cucumber into half-moons.

 In a second medium bowl, add the Dijon mustard (see ingredients list), honey, a small squeeze of lemon juice and olive oil (2 tsp for 2 people / 1 tbs for 4 people).
 Season with a pinch of salt and pepper and stir to combine.
 Add the tomato, cucumber and mixed salad leaves.
 Toss to coat.

 TIP: Toss the salad just before serving to keep the leaves crisp.

 Slice the chicken.
 Divide the Portuguese-style chicken, potato wedges and garden salad between plates.
 Serve with the smokey aioli.

 TIP: For the low-calorie option, serve with half the smokey aioli.